DaniloThiago/ReactCalc/README.md

 # ReactCalc
-Calculator built in React, based on W10 calculator
+Calculator built in React, based on W10 calculator. "in progress"